Arlington Transit: Fleet

 Arlington Transit's fleet of buses comprises 82 clean-burning compressed natural gas and battery electric buses as a part of the Arlington Initiative to Reduce Emission project (AIRE) in order to be environmentally friendly in Arlington County and to achieve carbon neutral emissions in the county by 2050.

-Arlington Transit opened a new light maintenance facility on September 26th, 2017 which included a bus wash, compressed natural gas refueling, and 25 spaces for buses.
+Arlington Transit opened a new light maintenance facility on September 26, 2017, which included a bus wash, compressed natural gas refueling, and 25 spaces for buses.
 Previously, ART had contracted many of these services out to WMATA and faced higher costs and restricted time.
-On December 10th, 2024, ART opened a second larger Operations and Maintenance Facility (AOMF) which has spaces for up to 61 buses, 47 of which can be used for charging battery electric buses.
-The facility was build with many sustainable features such as a large solar panel array and a storm water vault.
+On December 10, 2024, ART opened a second larger Operations and Maintenance Facility (AOMF).